Last Updated: November 27, 2017

 Promotions and competitions.
 If you choose to participate in a promotion or competition, we may collect, use and disclose information as described in the promotion or competition.

 Surveys.
-In most cases, information from surveys will be used on an anonymous basis to help us improve the Coding Boot Camp Service.
+In most cases, information from surveys will be used on an anonymous basis to help us improve the Boot Camp Service.
 In certain limited cases, we may disclose information collected by a survey to instructors, teaching assistants, or career coaches in order to provide educational or career support such as tutoring or career counseling.

 Cookies, Automatic Data Collection, and Related Technologies.

-The Coding Boot Camp Service collects and stores information that is generated automatically as you use it, including your preferences and usage statistics.
+The Boot Camp Service collects and stores information that is generated automatically as you use it, including your preferences and usage statistics.

-When you visit the Coding Boot Camp Service, we and our third-party service providers receive and record information on our server logs, including your IP address, the type of internet browser or device you use, any website you have come to the Site from, and your operating system, in order to improve the technical operation of the Site and our delivery of the programs.
+When you visit the Boot Camp Service, we and our third-party service providers receive and record information on our server logs, including your IP address, the type of internet browser or device you use, any website you have come to the Site from, and your operating system, in order to improve the technical operation of the Site and our delivery of the programs.

 Strictly necessary cookies: These cookies are essential in order to enable you to move around the Site and use its features, such as accessing the secure areas of the Site.
 They also enable us to deliver services you have asked for.